soapteam/soapfish/docs/tutorial.rst

 but the `soapfish.xsd` module can used for any XML as it gives a means of mapping XML to an object.
 The object description generally is similar to fields in the Django ORM - the static fields that define instance fields.
-The main difference would be that type is passed as first parameter, rather then being a field e.g.
+The main difference would be that type is passed as first parameter, rather than being a field e.g.

 .. code-block:: python